ajung23/oct-denoise-unet/README.md

 * **1. Data Curation (Ground Truth):** My first step was building the ground-truth dataset.
 I used **ImageJ** and **AnnotatorJ** to manually annotate and prepare the training data, which is a critical and often overlooked step in medical imaging.
 * **2. Self-Supervised Denoising (Noise2Void):** To handle the speckle noise, I trained and tuned a Noise2Void model.
 This self-supervised approach is powerful because it can be trained *without* requiring perfectly clean "ground truth" images, which are often impossible to acquire.
-* **3. Segmentation (U-Net):** With a clean, denoised image, I then trained a U-Net baseline to perform the final segmentation, isolating the key retinal layers for analysis.
+* **3. Segmentation (U-Net):** With a clean, denoised image, I then trained a U-Net baseline (see `train_unet.py`) to perform the final segmentation, isolating the key retinal layers for analysis.
-* **4. Rigor & Reproducibility:** I packaged the code into clean scripts and notebooks, ensuring my collaborators could verify results quickly and then swap in their own proprietary data.
+* **4. Rigor & Reproducibility:** I packaged the code into Colab-ready notebooks and a `Makefile`, ensuring my collaborators could verify results quickly and then swap in their own proprietary data.

 ---